snavarropino/PoC-Hangfire/README.md

 ### Install dependencies and build

-In the repositoru root directory execute
+In the repository root directory execute
 ```cmd
 dotnet restore
 dotnet build